m-r-davari/flutter_3d_controller/README.md

 The most complete Flutter package for rendering interactive 3D models in different formats(glb, gltf, fbx, obj), with ability to control animations, textures and camera.

 # Why Flutter 3D Controller?
-The Flutter 3D Controller package is the most comprehensive solution for rendering various 3D model formats, offering extensive functionality to give users optimal control over 3D models.
+The ***Flutter 3D Controller*** package is the most comprehensive solution for rendering various 3D model formats, offering extensive functionality to give users optimal control over 3D models.

-It leads in implementing new features, while some other packages have just copied Flutter 3D Controller's features and code without proper credit or adherence to licensing.
+It leads in implementing new features, while **some other packages have just copied Flutter 3D Controller's features and code** without proper credit or adherence to licensing.

-Notably, when testing other available packages, users may experience gesture malfunctions on iOS and certain Android devices.
-However, Flutter 3D Controller is the first and only package to resolve this issue with its gesture interceptor feature, introduced in version 2.0.0, released on October 2, 2024.
+Notably, when testing **other available packages**, users may experience **gesture malfunctions** on iOS and certain Android devices.
+However, **Flutter 3D Controller** is the first and only package to **resolve this issue** with its **gesture interceptor feature**, introduced in **version 2.0.0**, released on **October 2, 2024**.

 ## Features